Cantaloupe: Similar types

 A melon with netted rind is not necessarily a cantaloupe.
 Many varieties of Chandalak group and Ameri group also have netted rind.

 The Japanese muskmelon (subgroup Earl's) resembles the American cantaloupe in netted rind, but differs in green flesh and non-dehiscent peduncles.
 Therefore, some horticulturists classify the Japanese muskmelon under Inodorus group instead of Cantalupensis or Reticulatus group.

 Production

-In 2023, world production of cantaloupes (and other melons) was 29.5 million tonnes, led by China with 49% of the total (table).
+In 2024, world production of cantaloupes (and other melons) was 28 million tonnes, led by China with 47% of the total (table).

 Uses

 Culinary

 Cantaloupe is normally eaten as a fresh fruit, as a salad, or as a dessert with ice cream or custard.
 Melon pieces wrapped in prosciutto are a familiar antipasto.
 The seeds are edible and may be dried for use as a snack.

-Because the surface of a cantaloupe can contain harmful bacteria—in particular, Salmonella—it is recommended that a melon be washed and scrubbed thoroughly before cutting and consumption to prevent risk of Salmonella or other bacterial pathogens.
+Because the surface of a cantaloupe can contain harmful bacteria—in particular, Salmonella, also Listeria— it is recommended that a melon be washed and scrubbed thoroughly before cutting and consumption to prevent risk of Salmonella or other bacterial pathogens.

 A moldy cantaloupe in a Peoria, Illinois, market in 1943 was found to contain the highest yielding strain of mold for penicillin production, after a worldwide search.